 From Welfare To Work ?

-12 years ago the numbers of claimants of working age totalled 5.7 million.
+In 1997 the numbers of claimants of working age totalled 5.7 million.

-There are other directly attributable costs such as for additional policing, social work and health care.
+There are other directly attributable major costs such as for additional policing, social work and health care.
 But also, and more importantly, hidden consequences for our society as a whole - the effects permeate through our schools, our institutions, they effect people working in these many areas and reduce their effectiveness for everyone including education for all children and especially those who live in areas with a high unemployment and dependency rate.

 Radical but Practical Thinking